 "He maintains this is all part of the harassment he has faced" from law enforcement following the posting of the video last summer, Aronin said.

 Last July, Orta recorded a New York Police Department officer restraining Eric Garner, who yelled "I can't breathe!"
 11 times before he passed out.
 Officers said they had suspected Garner of selling loose, untaxed cigarettes and he resisted arrest.

-Pantaleo responded by wrapping his arm around Garner's neck — what he said was a sanctioned takedown move and not a banned chokehold.
-The heavyset Garner, who had asthma, is heard on the tape gasping, "I can't breathe."
-He later was pronounced dead at a hospital.
+The officer who wrapped his arm around Garner's neck said it was a sanctioned takedown move, not a banned chokehold.
+The heavyset Garner, who had asthma, was pronounced dead at a hospital.

 The medical examiner ruled Garner's death a homicide and found a chokehold contributed to it.
 But a Staten Island grand jury declined to indict the officer, prompting street protests.
 A federal probe is ongoing.